 4 cups of pomegranate juice

 1 tbsp lemon juice

 In a large saucepan, mix the pomegranate juice, honey, salt and lemon juice.
 Bring to boil and reduce down to very low simmer.
 Stir every 10-15 minutes.
 Simmer for about an hour until reduced to 1 cup and juice has a syrupy consistency.
-The molasses should coat back of a spoon but you want to keep it on the runny side because cooling it down will thicken it up more.
-Pour the molasses in a jar, let it cool and refrigerate.
+The molasses should coat the back of a spoon but you want to keep it on the runny side because cooling it down will thicken it up more.
+Pour the molasses into a jar, let it cool, and refrigerate.